 She has also conducted research in this area for the European Commission and has provided expert consultation, training, and advice to multiple governments and agencies, and relevant intergovernmental organisations such as UNESCO and UNODC.

 She completed her PhD in Archaeology at the University of Cambridge looking at the legal, social, and politicall construction of archaeology and heritage in the rapidly changing social and political climate of modern Bolivia.
 Her first degree was in Archaeology at Boston University with a focus on Mesoamerica.
 She went on to complete an MPhil in Archaeological Heritage and Museums at Cambridge.
 Her MPhil thesis documented the market for illicit South American antiquities at US-based auctions.

 Dr Yates is the lead educator for the University of Glasgow’s Postgraduate Certification in Antiquities Trafficking and Art Crime: a suite of three masters-level online courses.
 She is also the lead educator on the free introductory online course of the same name.

 She supervises masters-level Criminology students at the University of Glasgow and accepts proposals from potential PhD students.
+Donna will not be accepting PhD proposals for the 2019/2020 academic year.
 Those interested in studying with her are asked to include both their CV and an abridged project proposal.